Transient Array Radio Telescope

 The Transient Array Radio Telescope (TART) is a low-cost open-source array radio telescope consisting of 24 all-sky GNSS receivers operating at the L1-band (1.575 GHz).
 TART was designed as an all-sky survey instrument for detecting radio bursts, as well as providing a test-bed for the development of new synthesis imaging and calibration algorithms.
 All of the telescope hardware including radio receivers, correlators and operating software are open source.
 A TART-2 radio-telescope can be built for approximately 1000 Euros, and the telescope antenna array requires 4m x 4m area for deployment.

+The TART project is managed by the Electronics Research Foundation, a non-profit based in New Zealand.

 Design

 All of the components of TART, from the hardware, FPGA firmware and the operation and imaging software are open source. released under the GPLv3 license.
 A TART radio telescope consists of four main sub-assemblies, the antenna array, RF Front End, radio Hub and basestation.

 Antenna array

 The antenna array consists of 24 antennas arranged on four identical 'tiles' with 6 antennas each.
 Each tile is a 1x1 meter square.
 The antennas used are low-cost, widely available commercial GPS active antennas.

 More recent installations use multi-arm antenna arrays in either a three-arm 'Y' configuration, or a five-arm star configuration.